 Answering All Your Personal Injury Queries

-The Law Offices of C. Bradley Hallen can help.
-I’ve assisted Californians from all walks of life in myriad personal injury cases from traffic accidents to slip and falls for almost 40 years.
+Law Offices of C. Bradley Hallen can help.
+I’ve assisted Californians from all walks of life in myriad personal injury cases from traffic accidents to slip and falls for more than 30 years.
 Below I have collected some of the queries I hear most often.
 Feel free to read to through to get a better idea of where you stand.
 You’re also more than welcome to reach out to me directly at any time.

 Pursue this page to learn the basics of personal injury.
 If you still have questions or would like to discuss your specific situation, I’m available 24/7.